 The Seguro Popular is a low-cost healthcare alternative that is available for anyone not enrolled in the IMSS or those who cannot afford private health insurance.
 Both temporary and permanent Mexican residents can enrol.
 The cost range goes from $0 to about $500 per family per year.
 The Seguro Popular covers all conditions.

-The downside to the public healthcare for expats is that everything is in Spanish and has long waiting periods.
+The downside to public healthcare for expats is that everything is in Spanish and has long waiting periods.
 Therefore private health insurance in Mexico can be a better option.

 If you plan to travel back to your home country, you’d be better off choosing an international health plan to cover you in both destinations.
+To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.

 Here are a few examples of the costs without insurance;